 A L.OVE spay is short for a Laparoscopic OVE (ovariectomy).
-This is a minimally-invasive spay that removes the ovaries (but not the uterus) from healthy dogs and has been shown to be a less painful alternative to traditional spays.
-With this technique, 2 small pencil-sized incisions are made in to the abdomen and our laparoscopic equipment is used to perform the surgery.
+This is a minimally-invasive spay that removes the ovaries (but not the uterus) from healthy dogs and is generally a faster procedure and less painful alternative to traditional spays.
+With this technique, a small (pencil-sized) incision is made on either side of the abdomen and our specialized laparoscopic equipment is used to perform the surgery.

-The ovarian ligament is not torn from the body (the main cause of pain in older/traditional spays), but carefully sealed with virtually no bleeding or pain - we insist on using the Covidien Force-Triad Vessel Sealing Device, the gold standard.
+The ovarian ligament is sealed with virtually no bleeding or pain, using the Covidien Force-Triad Vessel Sealing Device, the gold standard.
 No tension is placed on the uterus.